Youth Player Registration

 If you require further help with this then please contact your CB who will put you in touch with your CB Youth Registrar.

 U13 Girls Dispensation

-- For the 2013-14 season any female players aged under 13 and registered as an under 12 player on Rugby First in 2012-13 season can apply for dispensation to play within the U15s age-band by contacting the Competitions Executive responsible for Women’s Rugby and using the link U13 Girls Dispensation
+- For the 2014-15 season any female players aged 12 (U13) and registered as an U12 player on Rugby First for the 2013-14 season can apply for dispensation to play within the U15s age band by completing the application process through this link U13 Girls Dispensation

 - Appendix 3 has been modified and updated to ensure a clear understanding of the laws of the game